Donate to Hurricane Laura and Delta: Relief & Recovery

 We've worked with Home Depot to secure chainsaws, buckets, bleach, box fans, extension cords, and other supplies to help folks clean out their homes once they're able to return.
 And we have a shipment of 3,000 brand new socks on the way!
 We're doing our best to secure supplies and resources that aren't typically covered in traditional disaster relief.
 Many thanks to everyone who has helped along the way.

 9/9: When Hurricane Laura made landfall and we launched this fund, we were told that there would be 800 people evacuated to New Orleans.
 We are now up to 12,000 people (officially) and growing.
-As such, we are capping the direct regranting portion of the fund at $62,000 to focus on adding much-needed immediate and long term support for folks evacuated here to the city.
+As such, we are capping the direct regranting portion of the fund at $62,000 to focus on adding much-needed immediate and long term support for folks evacuated here to the city, as well as longterm recovery efforts for Southwest LA.
 Any additional funds raised will go toward general costs such as printing flyers, expanding our 24/7 crisis response team, and supporting our overall work on Hurricane Laura Relief and Recovery.
 We are the only local BIPOC and trans-led disaster relief group on the ground for the 12,000+ people who need services right now in New Orleans.
 We're also led by multi-generational native New Orleanians who went through Hurricane Katrina and know what it's like to be displaced; we bring that care to our work.
 The situation is dire and we still need your help.
 In the last week alone, we have fact-checked and facilitated over 5,000 interactions in our online mutual aid group — this does not account for all of the DMs, text messages, phone calls, VOAD meetings, and in-person actions that have been happening simultaneously.
 We do this transparently and welcome anyone to check out the group to see who we are and how it works.
 We also post a steady stream of screenshots and photos on our social media platforms if you're looking for even more frequent, detailed updates!

 9/8: Wow, thank you all so much for the support!
 We have been incredibly busy, but please know that we see you out there helping folks and supporting our work.
 It means the world to us.
 This week we worked with individuals, nonprofits, and small businesses to collect and deliver 1,000 bags to the Resource Center.
 The Resource Center sees about 500 people per day, so the bag donation drive is still going — if you're in New Orleans, check out our Facebook or Instagram to find the drop-off locations (Lower 9th Ward, West Bank, Mid-City, and Magazine).
 The mutual aid group is also picking up excess food and bringing it to hotel shelters with less food, stocking community fridges, dropping off microwaves and mini fridges, doing laundry for folks, delivering specific hygiene products, brooms, vacuums, and more.
 We're dropping off cleaning supplies now because the hotel shelters (1) are not cleaning the rooms and (2) do not offer cleaning products for folks to do it themselves.
 Tonight's heartwarming moment was when a mother asked for help baking her kid a birthday cake — he's going to have so many awesome cakes now!
 It's been amazing to watch folks step up for each other in so many ways.
 All of it is important.